cjratcliff/ml-compiled/docs/probability.rst

 MAP estimation
 ----------------
+Maximum a posteriori estimation.
 A type of point estimate.
 Can be seen as a regularization of MLE since it also incorporates a prior distribution.
 Uses Bayes rule to incorporate a prior over the parameters and find the parameters that are most likely given the data (rather than the other way around).
 Unlike with MLE (which is a bit of a simplification), the most likely parameters given the data are exactly what we want to find.

 .. math::